Horizonnns/rsschool-cv/cv.md

 I am flexible, reliable and have excellent time tracking skills.
 I am purposeful, purposeful, reliable, responsible person.
 I am a mature team worker and adapt to any difficult situations.
 I can work well both in a team and on my own initiative.
 Target: "Full-Stack Software Engineer"._

+# A little about my experience:

+Worked on such cases as: Authorization, Login, Modal windows, Card dropdowns, Sliders, Various menus, Geographic map of the country with points containing information, Created admin panels, created routings for pages, Validation of forms.
+I made websites using SSR SSG technologies.
+Created queries and output data from the backend.
+I made various procedural requests, created various landing sites, mainly did projects on Vu, Naxt Inershia.
+Worked with the assemblers of the Vite project, webpack.
+I made a landing page for the Anor company.
+In addition, there were many different projects within the company

 # Skills and Proficiency
 - Npm, Yarn
 - JavaScript